Chery Cowin: Overview

-It is based on a restyling of the Chery A11 (also known as the Fengyun, or Windcloud), itself based on the first generation of the SEAT Toledo, which was built on the Volkswagen Group A2 platform.
-This is the same platform as is used in the second generation Volkswagen Golf.
+The Cowin is a restyled Chery Fengyun, itself based on the first generation of the SEAT Toledo.
 The vehicle also has a fuel-efficient, low-emission engine.
 It has been marketed in South America and in European countries such as Ukraine and Russia.

-It was launched in August 2003, as a successor to the Fengyun (Windcloud), and has been exported to more than 30 countries in Southeast Asia, Latin America, and Eastern Europe.
+It was launched in August 2003, as a successor to the A11, and has been exported to more than 30 countries in Southeast Asia, Latin America, and Eastern Europe.
 In 2010, it was locally assembled and went on sale in Russia as the Vortex Corda in 2012.

 Safety

 It has several safety features, including anti-lock brakes and electronic brakeforce distribution.
-However, the Russian car magazine Autoreview reported that an A15 it had crashed in accordance with the Euro NCAP test standard performed even worse than the 1-starred Brilliance BS6 sedan and that the dummy used had to be dismantled into pieces in order to be removed.
+However, the Russian car magazine Autoreview reported that an Cowin it had crashed in accordance with the Euro NCAP test standard performed even worse than the 1-starred Brilliance BS6 sedan and that the dummy used had to be dismantled into pieces in order to be removed.
 Consequently, Autoreview called for the car to be withdrawn from the market.